 2.0 Project Overview

-Colchester/East Hampton Joint Facilities WPCF owns property at the 20 Gildersleeve Drive property.
+The Town of East Hampton owns property at 20 Gildersleeve Drive on which the Colchester/East Hampton Joint Facilities WPCF is located and operates.
 Adjacent to the property, is privately owned land that may also be available for acquisition and use for a RBPF.
 The WWTP is designed for approximately 3.9 MGD, with current average flows of 1.9 MGD.
 The property has adequate land for the location of a building to house a RBPF and apparent access to Connecticut Natural Gas mains and adequate power.
 With initial due diligence, the site meets the infrastructure, geography (access to major transportation routes), and regional financial metrics commensurate with Griffin Residuals’ investment criteria.
 Assuming the Parties complete Due Diligence and an RBPF Agreement is entered into by the Parties, the design development, design and construction of the RBFP, and the fees associated, shall be the sole responsibility of Griffin Residuals.

 With growing pressures on municipalities in the United States, and specifically in the state of Connecticut, to find cost-effective disposal methods for biosolids, and the unsustainable practice of landfilling municipal biosolids, the parties are confident that a RBPF offers an expedited solution to Colchester/East Hampton Joint Facilities WPCF’s biosolids management plan.
 In addition, the RBPF offers the region a more environmentally and financially stable solution for managing biosolids.
 Under the proposed RBPF Agreement to be defined by the parties, the receiving and processing of regional biosolids may potentially establish a revenue-sharing model for Colchester/East Hampton Joint Facilities WPCF, further extending the environmental and economic benefits for the community.
 As an environmentally-sound means of recovering energy and nutrients from the municipal WWTP biosolids, the project is attractive to all stakeholders in the region.